15 June 2026

 One of the most frequent transactional errors is replacing reputation with verification.

-Counterparties often rely on brand, recognition, public status, regulatory affiliation, political visibility or market position rather than engaging in an independent, organized assessment of: ownership and beneficial control, Governance architecture and decision pathways, internal approval mechanisms, reputational vulnerabilities, and stakeholder pressures.
+Counterparties often rely on brand, recognition, public status, regulatory affiliation, political visibility or market position rather than engaging in an independent, organised assessment of: ownership and beneficial control, Governance architecture and decision pathways, internal approval mechanisms, reputational vulnerabilities, and stakeholder pressures.

 Reputation can reduce perceived risk, but it does not eliminate real hidden danger.